SwissDataScienceCenter/renku-frontend-buildpacks/actions/build-image/README.md

         uses: swissdatasciencecenter/renku-frontend-buildpacks/actions/build-image
 ```

-You can specify the frontend and automatically provide tags using the [docker meta](https://github.com/docker/metadata-action):
+You can specify the frontend and automatically provide tags using the [docker metadata action](https://github.com/docker/metadata-action):

 ```yaml
 name: build image